Duniya Suri

 Duniya Suri, credited onscreen as Suri and also referred to as Sukka Suri, is an Indian movie director.
 He became known as Duniya Suri in the wake of the success of his debut movie Duniya, for which he won the 2006-2007 Karnataka State Film Awards in the Best Screenplay category.
 Suri came to fame after the Duniya release, for its realistic style.
 The work brought a different dimension to Kannada cinema.

 His second film Inthi Ninna Preethiya though critically acclaimed, performed poorly at the box office, while his next project Junglee was a greater critical and commercial success.
 Recent projects include the film Jackie with Puneeth Rajkumar which was declared the blockbuster of 2010 and was adjudged the Best Film of 2010 at the South Filmfare Awards.
-After the success of Jackie in 2010, Suri teamed up with Puneeth Rajkumar again in Anna Bond which released on 1 May 2012 and broke all previous Sandalwood opening records.
+After the success of Jackie in 2010, Suri teamed up with Puneeth Rajkumar again in Anna Bond which released on 1 May 2012 and broke all previous Kannada cinema opening records.